plandex/wikimapia-api-py/docs/tutorial.rst

 ===========

 wikimapia_api have several configuration options.
-You can set these options for entire library and then override any of then in the specific API calls.
+You can set these options for entire library and then override any of them in the specific API calls.
 To configure library, use ``API.config`` as follows:

 .. code-block:: python